Amani1031/424/README.md

 Within the backend:
 - Change all mentions of http to https in config.js, oath.js, and request.js
+- Within backend.js, uncomment the https listening function and comment the http app.listening function

 Within the frontend:
 - Change all mentions of http to https in config.js